VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/Test_C_math_h/README.md

 The suite itself is launched with Python, but internally it calls `./make_eml_c.sh`, so the same shell requirement applies.

-Input required from parent directory:
+Input (EML compiler) required from parent directory:

 - `../eml_compiler_v4.py`

-Generated here:
+Generated files:

 - `eml_math.h`
 - `test_eml.c`